-- (2) Any officer detaining a package under the provisions of sub-section (1) shall, where practicable, forthwith send by post to the addressee or consignee of such package notice of the fact of such detention. - (3) The [Ministry of Finance]1 shall cause the contents of such package to be examined, and if it appears to the [Ministry of Finance]1 that the package contains any such newspaper, book or other document, containing any such seditious matter, may pass such orders as to the disposal of the package and its contents as he may deem proper, and, if it does not so appear, shall release the package and its contents unless the same be otherwise liable to seizure under any law for the time being in force:
+- (2) Any officer detaining a package under the provisions of sub-section(1)shall, where practicable, forthwith send by posttotheaddressee or consignee of such package notice of the fact of such detention. - (3) The [Union Ministry of Planning and Finance]1 shall cause the contents of such package to be examined, and if it appears to the [Union Ministry of Planning and Finance]1 that the package contains any such newspaper, book or other document, containing any such seditious matter, may pass such orders as to the disposal of the package and its contents as he may deem proper, and, if it does not so appear, shallreleasethepackage and its contents unless the same be otherwise liable to seizure under any law for the time being in force:

-Provided that any person interested in any package detained under the provisions of this section may, within two months from the date of such detention, apply to the [Ministry of Finance]1 for release of the same, and the [Ministry of Finance]1 shall consider such application and pass such orders thereon as he may deem to be proper:
+Provided that any person interested in any package detained under the provisions of this section may, within two months from the date of such detention, apply to the [Union Ministry of Planning and Finance]1 for release of the same, and the [Union Ministry of Planning and Finance]1 shall consider such application and pass such orders thereon as he may deem to be proper:

-Provided further that, if such application is rejected, the applicant may, within two months from the date of the order rejecting the application, apply to the High Court for release of the package or its contents on the ground that the package did not contain any such newspaper, book or other document containing any such seditious matter.
+Provided further that, if such application is rejected, the applicant may, within two months from the date of the order rejecting the application, apply to [the Supreme Court of the Union]1 for release of the package or its contents on the ground that the package did not contain any such newspaper, book or other document containing any such seditious matter.

-(4) In this section "document "includes also any painting, drawing or photograph, or other visible representation.
+(4) In this section "document" includes also any painting, drawing or photograph, or other visible representation.